mboma99/congraduation/README.md

 ## Installation on Windows

+1. **Install Python:** Download python 3.9.6 from https://www.python.org/downloads/ download the correct system type. ensure that you add pyhton 3.9 to PATH. this video helps install to loacl enviroments https://youtu.be/91SGaK7_eeY?si=ueN80MXfl1cMPV6j.

-1. **Install Docker:** Download Docker Desktop for Windows from the Docker Hub.
+2. **Install Docker:** Download Docker Desktop for Windows from the Docker Hub [https://docs.docker.com/desktop/install/windows-install/].
+Follow the installation guide provided by the platform.

+3. **Install Node.js and npm:** Download Node.js and npm from the official website [https://nodejs.org/en/download].
 Follow the installation guide provided.

-2. **Install Node.js and npm:** Download Node.js and npm from the official website.
-Follow the installation guide provided.
+4. **IDE Selection** Select IDE, recommend to you install vscode [https://code.visualstudio.com/download], but IDE of choice is also welcomed.

+5.

 3. **Install PostgreSQL:** Download PostgreSQL from the official website.
 Follow the installation guide provided.